r-darwish/powershell-config/README.md

 git clone https://github.com/r-darwish/powershell-config (Split-Path -parent $profile)
 ```

-The modules will be installed automatically when you launch Powershell.
+The modules will be installed automatically when you launch PowerShell.

 [Topgrade](https://github.com/r-darwish/topgrade) can keep this configuration up to date and will also run Windows Update using PSWindowsUpdate